 Twinings - 216 Strand

-An essential stop for die-hard tea fanatics, Twinings on the Strand is the best place to not only sample world-class tea in London, but learn a little about its history too.
+An essential stop for any true tea lover, Twinings on the Strand is the best place to not only sample world-class tea in London, but learn a little about its history too.
 Visit the oldest shop in the City of Westminster to have a look around the charming in-house museum, before sampling some truly delicious Twinings blends at the Loose Tea Bar.
-Shop now

 Tea House Theatre